 We have entered into employment agreements with our executive officers.
-For more information regarding these agreements, see "Management-Employment Agreements with our Executive Officers."
+For more information regarding these agreements, see "Management-Employment arrangements with our executive officers."

 Indemnification agreements

 In connection with this offering, we intend to enter into indemnification agreements with each of our directors and executive officers.
 We also maintain a general liability insurance policy which covers certain liabilities of our directors and executive officers arising out of claims based on acts or omissions in their capabilities as directors or officers.